A Personal Injury Law Firm Proudly Serving the People of Northern Virginia

 The bad news first: Virginia personal injury law is less victim-friendly than the personal injury law of many other states, because of the hostile nature of its contributory negligence principles and its restrictive products liability laws.
 The good news is that this reality doesn’t mean you can’t win your case – it just means that you are more likely to need expert legal representation.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP, experienced personal injury lawyers, hav been representing personal injury and wrongful death victims for 35 years now.
+At Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP, our experienced Northern Virginia personal injury attorneys, have been representing injury and wrongful death victims for 35 years now.
 Over the years we have won over $1 billion in cumulative compensation for our clients.
 Our recent recovery of $9.3 million for a pedestrian accident is only one of the many multi-million dollar resolutions we have obtained for our clients.

 You Don’t Pay a Dime in Legal Fees Unless You Win